 Some have argued that instead of the commonly proposed medical malpractice reforms, the system should adopt a model of alternative dispute resolution.
 This could allow patients to receive compensation bya less costly and less adversarial method while receiving an explanation and apology for what happened.
 Research indicates that these intangibles are desired by patients at least as much as compensation.

 In a case of medical malpractice, it can be difficult to know where to start.
-Call a hospital malpractice lawyer in Phoenix, AZ to arrange a consultation with an attorney.
+Call a hospital malpractice lawyer to arrange a consultation with an attorney.